noahehall/theBookOfNoah/0current/security/websecurity.md

         - possibly along a different network path
         - possibly at an adjusted speed based on the speed of consumption by receiver
     - this send & receipt workflow guarantees msg delivery
+    - TCP doesnt dictate how the data being sent is meant to be interpreted, that occurs at a higher level protocol (e.g. HTTP)
+      - unencrypted TCP data are vulnerable to man in the middle attacks, see TLS for more info

 - UDP: User Datagram Protocol
   - newer than TCP